Councilman remembered at funeral service, procession through city

 Manzie died on Sunday, Sept.
 19 of unknown reasons.
 He had battled kidney disease since he was a young teenager and had previously received two kidney transplants from family members.

 Stimpson called Manzie “kind, sincere” and “calm” during his speech to mourners.
-Those attributes were especially important for the man who served as the first Black president of the council.
+Those attributes were especially important for the man who served as the second Black president of the council.

 “Levon was much more than that,” Stimpson said.
 “He was the glue that held us all together.
 He would help the council and the administration unite.
 The city was blessed because (Manzie) was a peacemaker.”